jbms/sphinx-immaterial/docs/customization.rst

 New Blocks
 **************
-This theme has a new block inherited from the mkdocs-material theme:
+This theme has a few new block inherited from the mkdocs-material theme:

 ``footerrel``
     Previous and next in the footer.

 ``announce``
-    An announcement can be added to the top of the page using by extending this theme's base.html template.
-For example, this theme uses the following custom template to add an announcement (`scroll to top to see it in action <#>`_).
+    An announcement can be added to the top of the page by extending this theme's base.html template.
+For example, this documentation uses the following custom template to add an announcement (`scroll to top to see it in action <#>`_).

     .. literalinclude:: _templates/base.html
         :caption: docs/_templates/base.html
         :language: jinja

-    Optionally, add the ``announce.dismiss`` in the :themeconf:`features` list to let readers dismiss the announcement banner.
+    Optionally, add the :python:`"announce.dismiss"` in the :themeconf:`features` list to let readers dismiss the announcement banner.